 Silken tofu in smoothies and baked foods

 Silken tofu is a common egg substitute for vegan baking recipes.
 Because precise measurements are more important in baking than in cooking, excess water can negatively affect your baking recipe.

 Follow your recipe’s instructions on whether or not to drain the silken tofu.
 Look for well-tested recipes to increase your chances of baking success.

 Smoothies come down to personal preference.
 If you like thick smoothies, you may want to drain.
 If you don’t care, then throw the tofu in straight and save your time.

-RELATED: Learn more about silken tofu in the article What Is Silken Tofu?
+RELATED: Learn more about tofu in the article Does Tofu Melt Like Cheese?

 Do you need to cook silken tofu?